 for saw horse tenons to season)

-Got on with a couple of other projects, for one thing I've run out
+Got on with a couple of other projects using a pole lathe;

 You Tube video shows what can go wrong when a chisel "catches" a spindle